amunategui/amunategui.github.io/_posts/2014-05-15-EC2-RStudioServer.md

 <BR><BR>
 **Uploading and Downloading Files**

-The last thing I want to cover is how to upload and download files to your server instance.
+The last thing I want to cover is how to upload and download files to and from your EC2 instance.

 **Uploading Files (i.e. copying files from your local machine to your EC2 Instance):**